 The prevalence of Java-based attacks speaks to the importance of running the most updated version and uninstalling older versions.
 A recent report by security firm Bit9 found that 82 percent of enterprises are running the most vulnerable version of Java, version 6, on PCs and servers, and that the average enterprise is running 50 different versions.

 Bit9 urges enterprises to evaluate whether Java is necessary and, if choosing to remove it, should conduct a software audit to confirm eradication.
-Administrators should also regularly look for unexpected installations of Java.Tags: Security,Technology
+Administrators should also regularly look for unexpected installations of Java.Tags: IT Security,Technology